Jorenar/blog/2023-02-10-vla-usecases.md

 ---
 layout: post
-title:  "Legitimate use-cases of VM types in C"
+title:  "Use-cases of VM types in C"
 ---

 An earlier version of my [Pitfalls of VLA in C](/blog/vla-pitfalls) article